rkcreations88/data/README.md

 ### Normalized Data

-Data is considered "Normalized" when all object keys contained anywhere within it are lexicographically sorted.
+Data is considered "Normalized" when all object keys contained anywhere within it are lexigraphically sorted.
 We include a `normalize` function which performs this conversion.
 This is particularly useful when you want to use data as a cache key.

 ```typescript
 const notNormalized = { b: 2, a: 1 };